 Student survey.
-We conducted a paper-and-pencil student survey in the classes assigned to the treatment and control groups between one and six months after the classroom visits (January to May 2016).
+We conducted a paper-and-pencil student survey in the classes assigned to the treatment and control groups between one and six months after the classroom visits, i.e., between January and May 2016 (Breda et al., 2016c).
 Each questionnaire had a unique identifier so that it could be linked with student-level administrative data.
-The survey was designed to collect a rich set of information on students' preferences, beliefs and perceptions regarding science, self-concept, and aspirations.
-The questionnaire was anonymous and, to maximize the response rate and the quality of the responses, was administered in exam conditions under the supervision of a teacher (not necessarily the one present during the classroom visit).
-It was presented as a general survey on attitudes about science and science-related careers so as to minimize the risk that students would associate it with the FGiS program and, therefore, reduce the scope for social desirability bias.
-11 It was eight pages long and took about half an hour to complete.
+The survey was designed to collect a rich set of information on students' preferences, beliefs and perceptions regarding science, self-concept and aspirations.
+The questionnaire was anonymous and, to maximise the response rate and the quality of the responses, was administered in exam conditions under the supervision of a teacher (not necessarily the one present during the classroom visit).
+It was presented as a general survey on attitudes about science and science-related careers so as to minimise the risk that students would associate it with the FGiS program and, therefore, reduce the scope for social desirability bias.
+It was eight pages long and took about half an hour to complete.